RobotCasserole1736/CasseroleWebserver2/spec.md

 In user code, widgets get defined at init time, and users have the ability to change their displayed values.

-This shoudl create a special `dashboard` topic in NT with enough info to describe the physical apperance and values of each widget.
+This should create a special `dashboard` topic in NT with enough info to describe the values of each widget.

+Allow for free-form placement of widgets?
+Percentage-based X/Y/size ?

+Allow for custom background image?

+Based on dashboard configuration from java code, should we generate the proper HTML?
+Or make it purely dynamic and always read all config data off of NT?
+I lean toward the former to match architecture with Glass, and limit NT to data that's expected to change in real time (or needs dynamic sometimes-accessed, sometimes-not).

 The following "widgets" are allowed for displaying information: